Rice Paddy, Bali

 Bali is a fantastic place to slow down and enjoy some of the simple pleasures in life: sun, food and beautiful scenery.
 The Balinese people are extremely friendly and go about life in a very calm, relaxed and caring manner.
 Bali is a popular place for Aussie tourists, many returning year after year.
 From this part of the world it's relatively close, very safe and well accustomed to the needs of the average Aussie tourist.

 I had never been to Bali and still have no intention of visiting the beaches and night spots frequented by many tourists.
 But I'd long been interested in Ubud, the artistic heart of the country, situated up in the hills.
-It was to Ubud where I fled for the final stages of my recovery from a severe stomach problem I'd picked up in Kolkata, India in late February 2011.
+It was to Ubud where I fled for the final stages of my recovery from a severe stomach problem I'd picked up in Kolkata, India.

 This image relies on strong design, where the eye follows the rows of planted rice from the front through to the back of the image.
 The fact that the lines begin to curve, but are not broken, from the middle of the image onwards adds a series of nice curvy lines through the image.
 So there's symmetry, an important compositional element, with a little surprise added in.
 You could even say that the straight, masculine lines take on more of a gentle, feminine form as they progresses through the image.